-Figure 6 depicts part of the capability and category descriptions of a Web service instance in our Web service repository.
-The Web service instance belongs to the PlaneTransportation category and provides flight reservation for users who request a flight from one place to another place.
-This Web service asks for source and destination cities, desired departure and arrival date and number of people who would like to reserve this flight, consults two ontologies containing flight information (FlightInfo\ont) and geographical information (Geographical\ont), and returns the list of matching flights ordered according to minimum cost.
+Listing 5 depicts part of the capability and category descriptions of a Web service instance in our Web service repository.
+The Web service instance belongs to the Plane-Transportation category and provides flight reservation for users who request a flight from one place to another.
+This Web service asks for source and destination cities, desired departure and arrival date, and number of people who would like to reserve this flight, consults two ontologies containing flight information (FlightInfo_ont) and geographical information (Geographical_ont), and returns the list of matching flights ordered according to minimum cost.
 The precondition needs two objects, one coming from the goal (instance of RequestFlightTicket) and one coming from an imported ontology (instance of Flight).
-The predicate mult multiplies its first and second parameters, and binds its third parameter to the result.
+The predicate mult multiplies its first and second parameters and binds its third parameter to the result.
 It is user-defined.

-Figure 6.
-Part of Web service instance specification dealing with the capability and the category of the provided service
+LISTING 4: Part of goal instance specification dealing with the capability desired and the category of the desired service.